As world gets hotter, Americans are turning to more sugar, study finds

 The researchers found that men consumed more sugary soft drinks, and that the amount of added sugar consumed during hot weather was several times higher for low- and very low-income families than for the wealthiest, the study found.

 People who work outside drank more sugary drinks than those who work inside, and the same went for families where the head of the household was less educated.
-White people have the highest added sugar effect, while Asians showed no significant change in added sugar in the heat.
+White people have the highest added sugar effect, while Asian Americans showed no significant change in added sugar in the heat.

 Lustig said sugary drinks are marketed and priced in a way to attract the poor, and in many disadvantaged communities the water tastes funny because of chemicals in them.
 Poor people are also less likely to have air conditioning and are more likely to work outside and need more hydration, Lustig and He said.